KARA | Kansas Agricultural Research Association

 Speakers were warned by their colleagues that "they'd better be at the top of their game."

 Farm management and on-farm research is often compared to other industries for both similarities and differences.
-While it may not be obvious, there is a close relationship to both consumer electronics and to the jewelry marketplace.
-This latter was discussed at last year's conference in great detail and created quite the controversy as attendees questioned Roberta Miller's claims that the process resulting in food on the table was quite similar to the process that results in silver chokers (a type of fashion jewelry).
-Ms. Miller wore an example of this kind of jewelry to familiarize the audience with her claim that both originated as a natural resource and both relied heavily on modern technology to develop and market the final product.
-Both food and jewelry come from the earth, need high level skills to obtain the best results, and rely on modern marketing techniques to create a successful enterprise.
+While it may not be obvious, there is a relationship between agriculture and the contemporary dining furniture marketplace.
+This latter was discussed at last year's conference in great detail and created quite the controversy as attendees questioned Roberta Miller's claims that the process resulting in food on the table was quite similar to the process that results in contemporary dining furniture styles.
+Ms. Miller could easily point to the conference tables, chair and lighting to familiarize the audience with her claim that both originated as a natural resource (marble for surface tops, leather from cattle for chairs) and both relied heavily on modern technology to develop and market the final product.
+Both food and many of the componants of contemporary dining furniture come from the earth, need high level skills to obtain the best results, and rely on modern marketing techniques to create a successful enterprise.
+Some felt the comparison was a stretch, but none could deny that food presented on stunning examples of comtemporary dinning room tables really made the food presentation more impressive.
+Just perusing life style magazines offers examples of how the vingnettes are styled to show off both the food and the furniture with an emphasis on one or the other depending on which was being promoted.
 Her talk made headlines on the internet - she gave a Ted talk on the subject and is likely the reason many participants will return to next year's conference to hear her presentation in person.

 Typically, the interaction between the audience and speakers is high and sometimes quite challenging.
 One K-State professor was told "why that's just crazy" while presenting his research data on machinery management.
 The discussion is brisk and is evident of the groups eagerness to learn and also of their willingness to share their own ideas, opinions and findings.

 8:00 Registration/Coffee and Rolls